8ta4/say/DONTREADME.md

 This also makes it easy to search for a specific date.

 ### Interaction

+FT or ME triggers ALS.
+Once ALS is activated, it then triggers APS.

+If a new FT or ME is introduced, any pending ALS and APS are cancelled because the previous ALS and APS may have been based on an outdated last paragraph.

 |     | IT                                             | FT                                             | ALS                                                       | APS                                                       | ME                                                     |
 | --- | ---------------------------------------------- | ---------------------------------------------- | --------------------------------------------------------- | --------------------------------------------------------- | ------------------------------------------------------ |